Hitchcock Nature Center

 For those seeking an adventure and a truly unique camping experience, Hitchcock also offers seven primitive backcountry campsites located deep within the park.
 We ask that backcountry campers camp with integrity & enjoy the outdoors responsibly by employing Leave No Trace ethics and principles.

-PLEASE NOTE - Backcountry campsites are PRIMITIVE & do not include access to modern amenities including drinking water or restrooms.
-Campers are responsible for carrying in and carrying out their own supplies including drinking water & the disposal of all human waste.
-Please bury human waste away from the established campsite and no less than 200-yds from water.
-ALL TRASH MUST BE CARRIED OUT WHEN YOU VACATE THE CAMPSITE.
+- Campers are responsible for the disposal of all human waste.
+Please bury human waste away from the established campsite and no less than 200 yards from water.

 More Info & Reservations